orhaimwerthaim/AOS-OtherSystems-ROSPlanExperimentRDDL/README.md

 The ROSPlan experiment is controlled by '<project_path>/src/ROSPlan/rosplan_planning_system/src/RunPlanningControl.cpp', which triggers planning and replanning.

 ## Related repositories:
 - [ROSPlan](https://github.com/KCL-Planning/ROSPlan) repository was copied AS-IS.
 It will not be updated to prevent breaking the experiment code.
 - The BGU [catkin_ws_elevator](https://github.com/bguplp/catkin_ws_elevator/tree/master/src) contains the gazebo simulation used for the ROS-POMDP experiment.

+# ROSPlan eveluation report:
+## ROSPlan Overview
+As explained in the article and tutorials, ROSPlan is a modular system.
+It stores the PDDL domain and problem files in the Knowledge Base (KB).
+A Problem interface node is used to generate a PDDL problem instance from the current state, kept in the KB.
+The KB is initialized by a problem.pddl file, which is updated during execution with the current KB state.
+ROSPlan has a Planner Interface node, which is a wrapper for AI Planners.
+The planner is called through a service, which returns true if a solution is found.
+This interface feeds the planner with a domain file and a problem instance, and calls the planner with a command line.
+If a solution is found, it can be written to a file and/or published on a ROS topic.
+The Parsing Interface node can parse the solution given by the planner to an executable representation (a simple or ESTEREL plan).
+This representation can be executed by the Plan Dispatch service, which yields false if the plan fails to allow replanning by the current state in the KB.

+ROSPlan also has a Sensing Interface that can update the KB regardless of action execution, updating the KB.
+This sensing is defined in a configuration file.
+It allows automatic subscription to ROS topics, periodic calls to ROS services, and defining the transformation from a topic message to a predicate update (possibly by a python script to process the message).